 Edward Devereux QC

-Edward Devereux was called to the Bar of England and Wales in October 2001 and was appointed a QC, at the age of 39, in February 2017.
-He has a wide-ranging practice in family law with a particular emphasis on cases with an international dimension.
-He is the youngest specialist family barrister to be appointed a QC in the last twenty years.
+Edward Devereux was called to the Bar in 2001 and took silk, at the age of 39, in 2017.
+He has a wide ranging practice in family law, with a particular emphasis on cases with an international dimension.

 Latest News ALL NEWS